ezraonyinkwa/HR-Data-Analysis/README.md

    - How many employees have we employed?
    - What is the gender distribution of employees?
    - What are the different job roles and their counts based on gender?
+   - Which recruitment source do we hire the most employees from ?

 2. Salary and Compensation
    - What is the average salary of employees per gender?